Harshhh0923/1-Creating-Bootable-USB/README.md

 Download Rufus from the Rufus website.
 Insert your USB drive.
 Open Rufus.
-Insert USB in a device and start Select your USB drive from the "Device" menu.Open Rufus.Click "Select" and choose your ISO image.
+Insert USB in a device and start device
+Select your USB drive from the "Device" menu
+.Open Rufus.Click "Select" and choose your ISO image.
 Configure settings if needed (partition scheme, file system).
 Click "Start".
 Wait for the process to complete.